PhotonDesigner/photon-designer/README.md

 Photon Designer is very early.

 - The interface is clunky
-- There are lots of outstanding Django features to add
+- There are many Django features to add
 - There are bugs to fix.

 But, I'm working quickly to progress Photon Designer to its potential.
 We're just at the start 🚀